DirkyJerky/CS400-Project2/src/data/README.md

 - The core interface for data's code is: TwitterDataAccessInterface.java
 - This interface is implemented by /api/TwitterAPIService.java

-- This interface can be implemented with `TwitterDataAccessInterface interface = new TwitterAPIService();`
+- This interface can be implemented with:
+`TwitterDataAccessInterface interface = new TwitterAPIService();`

 - /resources/ contains the Java Objects used in for the API Client: Tweet.java, TwitterUser.java, TweetFilteringRule.java